Influencer marketing: Abuse

 All criteria used to determine the veracity of an influencer account can be fabricated.
 Third-party sites and apps sell services to individual accounts which falsely boost follower counts, likes, and comments.

 An analysis of over 7,000 influencers in the UK indicated that about half of their followers have up to 20,000 "low-quality" followers themselves, consisting of internet bots and other suspicious accounts.
 Over four in 10 engagements with this group of influencers are considered "non-authentic".
 A study of UK influencers which looked at almost 700,000 posts from the first half of 2018 found that 12 percent of UK influencers had bought fake followers.
 Twenty-four percent of influencers were found to have abnormal growth patterns in another study, indicating that they had manipulated their likes or followers.

 Influencer fraud (including fake followers) was estimated to cost businesses up to $1.3 billion, about 15 percent of global influencermarketing spending.
 Research in 2019 accounted only for the calculable cost of fake followers.

 Virtual influencers

-Virtual influencers are virtual characters, intentionally designed by 3D artists to look like real people in real situations.
-Although most of the characters can be easily identified as computer graphics, some are very realistic and can fool users.
+Virtual influencers are virtual characters, originally intentionally designed by 3D artists and later by Artificial intelligence (A.I.) to look like real people in real situations.
+Although most of the characters were at first easily identified as computer graphics, the technology improved and newer versions are very realistic and can fool users.
 The characters are usually identified as models, singers, or other celebrities.
 Their creators write their biographies, conduct interviews on their behalf, and act like the characters themselves.

+With the A.I. improving fast, by 2026 a large number of A.I. influencers existed and even A.I. versions of real world celebrities were created by advertisers, in order to take a cut from the income generated by having them do advertisements.

-Lil Miquela was a realistic virtual influencer which prompted curiosity and speculation until it was learned that she was created by advertisers.
+Lil Miquela was an early realistic virtual influencer from 2016 which prompted curiosity and speculation until it was learned that she was created by advertisers.

-A study published in 2022 indicate that over half of Chileans have never purchased products recommended by influencers.